 Thanks for visiting the policy page for the U.S. Pulse Industry

-Political decisions have a big impact on the agricultural industry from Farm Bill legislation to estate tax to child nutrition to marketing programs.
-The USA Dry Pea & Lentil Council is dedicated to addressing these issues, traveling to Washington DC several times a year with an extended, industry-wide mission in February to give voice to the needs of the dry pea, lentil and chickpea industry in meetings with members of Congress and government agencies.
+The USA Dry Pea & Lentil Council (USADPLC) and the American Pulse Association (APA) seek to address these issues, traveling to Washington, D.C., several times a year with an extended, industry-wide mission in February to give voice to the needs of the dry pea, lentil, chickpea, and dry bean industry in meetings with members of Congress and government agencies.

 Pulse Crop Health Initiative (PCHI)

 As obesity, health, food insecurity, and nutrition problems continue to rise in the United States, there is an increasing need for food sources that combat those problems.
 Dry peas, beans, lentils, and chickpeas are packed with essential nutrients, and the Pulse Crop Health Initiative is a targeted effort to fund research on these crops to better utilize their powerful attributes.